The landscape artist had returned. He stood in the doorway, holding a cup carrier tray full of Moondollar coffee.

 "Of course, Mr. Van der Ryn."

 He nodded, stood, and opened the door for her.
-His expression was impassive, as usual, no flicker of affection that the others insisted existed.
+His expression was impassive, no flicker of affection that the others insisted existed.

 She stood, bringing a stray hair behind her ear, her finger touching the cherry blossom pin that may have started this mess.
-She saw his eyes follow the movement, lingering on the pin.
+She watched his eyes follow the movement and linger on the pin.